 As we navigate unprecedented events, we want you to know we’ve got your back.
-We have a number of ways we’re ensuring there is no interruption to our normal operations and no reduction in service.
+We have a number of ways we’re ensuring the least interruption to our normal operations or any reduction in service levels.
 We’ve had a few questions about COVID-19 with regards to your clients’ Policies and our operational capability, so we wanted to provide you with the details.

 Is Integrity open for business?

-Yes!
-And we will remain so.
+Yes, and we will remain so!
 As a cloud-based Insurer, the tools we need to serve you and operate our business are accessible to us from any secure location.
-Our Claims Assessors, Underwriters and Customer Care teams also operate using cloud-based technology, so whether they’re in the office or working from home – our service and delivery to you and your clients will be unchanged.
+Our Claims Assessors, Underwriters and Customer Care teams also operate using cloud-based technology, so whether they’re in the office or working from home – our service and delivery to you and your clients will not be impacted by remote working.

 What about new business?
 Can people still apply for insurance during the pandemic?

 Yes, Integrity’s underwriting and new business processes are operating as normal and we’re taking new applications every day!
 You will notice that there are some additional questions related to potential exposure to COVID-19.
 Integrity is a signatory to the FSC COVID-19 initiative to support frontline healthcare workers, so there are levels of cover available to customers working in those roles – these questions are to ensure we accurately assess applicants in relation to our current customers.

 Are there any restrictions on cover due to Coronavirus?